 This course is for students who plan to study mathematics or mathematics related fields in college.
 Content includes the study of limits, derivatives, and integrals and their applications.
-A graphing calculator (preferably a TI-84 plus) is a requirement for this course.

 #318 PROBABILITY & STATISTICS Credit: .50 Semester Prerequisite: Algebra II Grades: 11-12 No Fee